mongodb-partners/IoT-Greengrass-Predictive-Maintenance/README.md

 The Fleet dashboard shows all vehicle maintenance jobs, vehicle information, and parts inventory.

-Credentials to login to mobile application
+Credentials to login to web application

 - e-mail   : fleetadmin@live.in
 - password : 123